-HTC says it's 'fully committed' to Windows Phone as details of upcoming 'Tiara' leakAlex Wagner - Senior News Editor
+HTC says it's 'fully committed' to Windows Phone as details of upcoming 'Tiara' leakAlex Wagner - Deputy Managing Editor, News Desk

 HTC has been one of the most prolific Windows Phone manufacturers to date, releasing devices like the HD7, Titan, Titan II and Windows Phone 8X, and it looks like the company doesn't plan on changing that any time soon.
 Speaking to CNET, HTC VP for Global Product Planning Tai Ito said that his company is "fully committed" to Windows Phone.
 Ito went on to tease that HTC's collaborating with Microsoft on a new product that's due later this year.
 The exec didn't spill any details about it, but he did say that it's unlikely that its Windows Phones will borrow any bits of design from the HTC One.